 Are fears holding you back?
 How may God be trying to prepare you to move past these fears?

 “[He] stills the roaring of the seas, the roaring of their waves, the tumult of the peoples.” —Psalm 65:7 ESV

 Adapted from Week Two of my Bible study, LEGION: Rediscovering the God Who Rescues Me, the second study in my BEHIND THE SEEN series.
-Visit the LEGION BOOK LAUNCH page to join my book launch team and read through a FREE digital copy!
-Release date is October 8, 2019.
+Download a FREE SAMPLE.
 Copyright © 2019 by Shadia Hrichi.
 Published by Leafwood Publishers.